Below are a number of frequently asked questions regarding appraisal for General Practitioners.

 I have recently completed the GP Induction & Refresher Scheme (previously returner scheme) and am now working as a GP.
 When should I complete my next appraisal?

-An Appraisal should be completed within six months of completion of the scheme
+An Appraisal should be completed six to twelve months from completion of the scheme

 I am a doctor training in another specialty, but am still on the performers list and working in OOH/GMS.
 When should I complete my appraisal?